AlaaHummada/Newton-Eular-Dynamics/README.md

 # Newton-Euler Dynamics

 This repository contains MATLAB implementations of the Newton-Euler algorithm and supporting functions for dynamic modeling of robotic systems.
 It includes examples for a simple planar RR (Revolute-Revolute) robot and a more complex 6-DOF industrial robot (Staubli TX90L), demonstrating the application of these algorithms in robot dynamics analysis.
+The math used for the inverse kinematics code of the staubliTX90 Robot was from the "Improved Inverse Kinematics Algorithm Using Screw Theory for a Six-DOF Robot Manipulator" paper: https://journals.sagepub.com/doi/full/10.5772/60834